JoeCr117/TDA-Analysis-Project/README.md

-# Private-TDA-Project
+# Private TDA Project
-My private TDA project
+My private(for now!)
+TDA project

+The objective with this project is to analyse and